 Introduces study techniques and principles, including learning styles, time management, resources, concept mapping, note taking, listening, memory, concentration, goal setting, and test preparation.

 This course is designed to facilitate cross-cultural communication between domestic and international students.
-Students with different language and cultural backgrounds will meet in small groups or pairs on a weekly basis to discuss topics of interest and to enhance intercultural, interpersonal, and intrapersonal understanding.
-In so doing, students will act as conversation and cultural mentors to each other.
+Students with different language and cultural backgrounds will meet in small groups or pairs on a weekly basis to discuss topics of interest and to enhance intercultural, interpersonal, intrapersonal understanding.
+In doing so, students will act as conversation and cultural mentors to each other.
 (E)

 Hands-on experience with wide range of information resources.
 Acquire skills necessary to access, evaluate, organize, and use information effectively.

 Series of programs from the Humanities, Social Sciences, Natural Sciences, Vocations, and Global Issues.
+This class will include students from multiple sections.
 (E)

 Development of leadership skills and experiences through lecture, lab and group activities.
 Examines personal leadership styles, ethics, conflict resolution, communication and related topics.